 The emphasis here is on strengthening interpersonal bonds; space was viewed as being more than just a functional container, and emerged as a canvas for the personal and social ideologies that drove humanity post WWII.
 Generous, open planned interiors with an emphasis on common, shared areas, broad interfaces between the home and its natural surround, and a functional and visual clarity integral to the Modernist style mark these spaces.

-The color palette usually floats in hues of orange, yellow, green and brown, although deviations are not uncommon.
+The color palette of Mid-century modern style usually floats in hues of orange, yellow, green and brown, although deviations are not uncommon.

 Minimalist living room design at the HD House | Image credit: YOMAdesign